ankittankal/course-selling-website/server/README.md

 ## Create a course selling website

 ### Description
-Functionally the same as 02-course-app-easy.
-Routes are different though.
+Functionally the same as 03-course-app-medium.
+Routes are the same as well.
-We now need to implement actual authentication here.
-We're going to use Json Web Tokens (JWT) for the same.
-When the user signs up, they should get back a jwt that is valid for 1 hour.
-They should then send just that jwt vs sending username and password to the authenticated routes.
+Rather than storing data in files, store them in MongoDB.

-You need to understand the API of jwt.
-We will be covering this in the extra recorded session this week.
+We will be covering this in the extra class next week but would be good for you to run ahead.

 ## Routes
 ### Admin Routes: